 If you love animals, want to learn about animal medicine, and are looking for a rewarding and meaningful career, then you should consider becoming a veterinary technician or a veterinary aide.
 Students who enroll and graduate from the Eastern Wyoming College Veterinary Technology Program will earn an Associate of Applied Science degree or a Veterinary Aide certificate.

-The mission of the Veterinary Technology Department at Eastern Wyoming College is to provide our students with the highest level of education necessary to promote ethical, professional, and humane animal care to domestic, companion, research and exotic animals.
+The mission of the Veterinary Technology Department at Eastern Wyoming College is to provide our students with the highest level of education necessary to promote ethical, professional, and humane animal care for domestic, companion, research, and exotic animals.
 Graduates of the program will leave with the knowledge and skill required to succeed in the veterinary industry.

 The veterinary technology field is an amazing and rewarding career path.
 The EWC Vet Tech Department encourages prospective students to explore this career field.
 It is recommended that incoming students should spend at least one week (40hrs) or more working or observing Veterinary Medicine.

 Ideally, this experience would be achieved under the supervision of a credentialed veterinary technician.
 Students that participate, gain knowledge and experience prior to starting their first semester.
 Upon completion of this experience, new students will begin their Orientation to Veterinary Technology (VTTK 1500) lecture class with 25 extra credit points.
 Those students interested in this path should fill out the Clinical Observation Form and contact Kate Norton prior to beginning their work experience.